B.2.f. Residential Life Policies

 i.
 Entry into Student Residence Halls, Houses and Suites

-The Department of Public Safety is responsible for patrolling residential areas on campus and may enter student residence halls and houses in order to perform their duties (examples: locking the building, responding to complaints and calls for service, party checks, etc.).
-Since many residential houses need to be patrolled and may require checks or locking (examples: Homestead, Jewett, Weybridge, The Mill), officers may enter the communal areas as appropriate.
-Public Safety officers respect a student's right to privacy and do not enter more private areas such as suites or very small houses without knocking and gaining permission to enter, unless conducting an event with alcohol party check, addressing significant Middlebury policy violations, or in accordance with the other entry policies listed above.
+Middlebury College Officials, including but not limited to the Department of Public Safety and Residential Life, is responsible for patrolling residential areas on campus and may enter student residence halls and houses in order to perform their duties (examples: locking the building, responding to complaints and calls for service, party checks, walk-throughs of hallways, etc.).
+Since many residential houses need to be patrolled and may require checks or locking, College Officials may enter the communal areas as appropriate.
+College Officials respect a student's right to privacy and do not enter more private areas such as suites or very small houses without knocking and gaining permission to enter, unless conducting an event with alcohol party check, addressing alleged policy violations, or in accordance with the other entry policies listed above.

 ii.
 Possession and Securing of Evidence

-The Department of Public Safety is authorized to enter a student's residence to take possession of and secure evidence of a serious Middlebury policy violation.
+Middlebury College Officials are authorized to enter a student's residence to take possession of and secure evidence of a serious Middlebury policy violation.
 Department of Public Safety and other Middlebury officials should enter a student's room only under certain circumstances and in conformity with the procedures outlined in Entry into Residential Rooms.
-In the event that stolen property or prohibited/illegal goods are observed, the items will be confiscated, notice will be sent to the Commons for appropriate action, and the occupants of the room will be notified.
+In the event that stolen property or prohibited/illegal items are observed, the items will be confiscated, notice will be sent to the Office of Community Standards for appropriate action, and the occupants of the room will be notified.

 Procedure for Entry in Non-Emergency Situation